Inside: The easiest explanation of how to sew a pillow cover with piping! Even a beginner can do this!

 - (Optional) zipper

-Step 1: Fold your bias tape around your cording.
-Remember you want your bias tape to cover the cording and leave about a 1/2 inch extra when the edges of the bias tape are lined up.
+Fold your bias tape around your cording.
+Remember you want your bias tape to cover the cording and leave about a ½ inch extra when the edges of the bias tape are lined up.

-(Hint: investing in a rotary cutter and cutting mat to make perfectly measured and straight, clean lines when cutting your fabric was the best thing I ever did.)
+Investing in a rotary cutter and cutting mat to make perfectly measured and straight, clean lines when cutting your fabric was the best thing I ever did.

 On to the machine!
 You got this!